brianscherner/Exchange-Wiz/README.md

 # Currency Exchanger

-#### An application that can determine exchange rates for the US dollar for all other currencies.
+#### An application that determines exchange rates for the US dollar for any currency in the world.

 #### By Brian Scherner